Tealparadise is American-born but lives in the mountains of Japan.

 So here's my list of things that are only available at jacked prices.
 Some of these things you could bring from home, but some are just shogunai (nothing to do about it).

 Same way with chocolate.
-You can get it ... but what you can get easily is strange.
-If you go for western style, it gets more expensive.
-Baking is not popular in Japan, due to lack of real ovens, so the baking section is like easy-bake versions of everything.
-A 3oz bag of chocolate chips, 10 grams of baking powder, and 1000000000 decorating implements.
+You can get it . . . but what you can get easily is strange.
+If you go for Western style, it gets more expensive.
+Baking is not popular in Japan due to the lack of real ovens, so the baking section is like easy-bake versions of everything.
+A three-ounce bag of chocolate chips, 10 grams of baking powder, and 1000000000 decorating implements.

 Regardless of all this, I would save most of the suitcase space for clothes if you don't have an Asian body type.
-Even those of us who are more slim will have trouble finding things that really fit, especially larger busts, wider shoulders, and curvier hips.
+Even those of us who are slimmer will have trouble finding things that really fit, especially larger busts, wider shoulders, and curvier hips.
 I do not mean larger hips, but literally curvier.
-They don't sell clothes that lay well on a ba-donka-donk, so you have to size up, and end up with a sack.
+They don't sell clothes that lay well on a ba-donka-donk, so you have to size up and end up with a sack.

 What Should You Bring When Moving to Japan?